 The address is the main identifier of the account.
 For example, it is used to identify the recipient when transferring the balance between users.
-The address is calculated as the first 20 bytes of the SHA-256 of the public key.
+The address is calculated as the first 20 bytes of the SHA-256 (Secure Hash Algorithm 256), of the public key.

-For the front end, a user-friendly address format is provided, whereby each address starts with the prefix “lsk" and a checksum is appended to prevent accidental typing mistakes.
+For the front end, a user-friendly address format is provided, whereby each address starts with the prefix “lsk" and a checksum is appended to prevent accidental typing errors.

 token object of the account.

 The total number of tokens owned by an account is the sum of the balance and the tokens locked into

 The balance can be sent from one account to another using a token transfer transaction.